 Keeping Children Safe

-“Schools and their staff form part of the wider safeguarding system for children.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child.”
+'Safeguarding and promoting the welfare of children is everyone’s responsibility.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
+This means that they should consider, at all times, what is in the best interests of the child.

 Safeguarding our pupils is our number one priority.
 Our Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
 It forms part of the safeguarding arrangements for our school and can be defined as: